GhosstDev/LifeInTheStudio/NOTES.md

 ***

 ### Trip Roster Template
+*This is used as a template to create a trip roster table*

 | Field        | Data Type   | Attributes | Foreign Keys      |
 |--------------|-------------|------------|-------------------|
 | student-id   | VARCHAR(16) | PRIMARY    | `accounts`.`uuid` |